Kequc/knex-stringcase/README.md

 A function or a string which describes how keys should be modified when headed to the database.
 This attribute may also be be an array and operates very similarly to `appStringcase` above.

-#### ignoreStringcase
+#### recursiveStringcase

 ```javascript
 (obj: array|object, name: string, queryContext: object) => boolean
 ```

-A function which can be used to skip conversion on objects.
-If true is returned the object is not converted and will be left as is.
-This is useful in case you are using moment for your dates for example.
+A function which can be used to perform conversion on nested objects returned from the databse.
+If true is returned the object is converted.
+This is useful in case you are using sub queries or just want your processed JSON fields converted.

-`ignoreStringcase: (obj) => moment.isMoment(obj)`
+`recursiveStringcase: () => true`

-The second parameter will give you the name of the field.
-This is nested in dot notation `"root.name.name"`.
-If you wish to convert only shallow results simply ignore everything beyond root.
+The second parameter will give you the name of the field in dot notation `"root.name.name"`.

-`ignoreStringcase: (obj, name) => name !== 'root'`
+`recursiveStringcase: (obj, name) => name === 'root.my_field'`

 ## Contribute